 FEDERAL FINANCIAL ASSISTANCE - Assistance that nonfederal entities receive or administer in the form of grants, loans, loan guarantees, property (including donated surplus property), cooperative agreements, interest subsidies, insurance, food commodities, direct appropriations, or other assistance.
 It does not include amounts received for provision of vendor services to federal agencies or reimbursements for services rendered directly to individuals.

 FIDELITY BOND - A written promise to indemnify against losses from theft, embezzlement, defalcation, and misappropriation of public moneys by government officers and employees.
 Refer to SURETY BOND.

-FIDUCIARY FUNDS - Fiduciary funds are used to account for assets held by the state in a trustee capacity, or as an agent for others and that cannot be used to support the state's own programs.
-There are four types of fiduciary funds: private-purpose, pension (and other employee benefit), and investment trust funds, and agency funds.
-Refer to PRIVATE-PURPOSE TRUST FUNDS, PENSION (AND OTHER EMPLOYEE BENEFIT) TRUST FUNDS, INVESTMENT TRUST FUNDS, and AGENCY FUNDS.
+FIDUCIARY FUNDS - Fiduciary funds are used to account for assets held by the state in a trustee capacity, or as an agent for others, and that cannot be used to support the state's own programs.
+There are four types of fiduciary funds: private-purpose, pension (and other employee benefit), and investment trust funds, and custodial funds.
+Refer to PRIVATE-PURPOSE TRUST FUNDS, PENSION (AND OTHER EMPLOYEE BENEFIT) TRUST FUNDS, INVESTMENT TRUST FUNDS, and CUSTODIAL FUNDS.

 FIELD ORDER (A17-A, A17-1A) - A document used by agencies to order, encumber, liquidate, and authorize payment for local purchases.
 This form is used when an agency has general or specific authority to make the purchase or when the item being purchased falls within the statewide contracts.